 In 1975, the Eagles release their fourth album, One of These Nights.
 The title track One of These Nights, a rhythm and blues song, is released as a single early and helped to give the album gold certification within a week of its release.
 By year's end, Bernie Leadon departs from the band and is replaced by Joe Walsh.

 At years end, the adjusted membership band are back in the studio to subsequently release their next album, Hotel California.
-This was probably their most famous work, receiving outstanding commercial and critical success and reaching #1 on the BillboardCharts; quickly earning Gold status to sell some nine million units.
-At that point, Hotel California sells nine million units.
-A European & North American tour follows.
-In August, Randy Meisner leaves the band and is replaced by Timothy B. Schmit.
+This was probably their most famous work, receiving outstanding commercial and critical success and reaching #1 on the Billboard Charts; quickly earning Gold status to sell some nine million units.
+The platter eventually goes 16 times platinum and wins them their second diamond award!
+A European and North American tour followed.
+In August of that year, Randy Meisner leaves the band and is replaced by Timothy B. Schmit.

 1978 proves to be another successful year for the band.
 The Eagles receive two Grammy awards: Best Vocal Arrangement for New Kid In Town and Record of the Year for Hotel California.
-The band spends that year recording The Long Run.
-During recording breaks for this album, the Eagles release Please Come Home for Christmas and Funky New Year.
-The single becam e the first Christmas record to break into the top 20 on national music charts in over 20 years.
+The band spends that year recording The Long Run to be released in 1979 (a 7 times platinum winner).
+The album was followed by a tour of the USA.
+During a recording break for this album, the Eagles released Please Come Home for Christmas and Funky New Year.
+The single became the first Christmas record to break into the top 20 on national music charts in over 20 years.

 But it wasn't long before the band was falling apart.
 Over the next couple of years they spent their time honoring commitments, including the long awaited Japanese tour with a stop in Hawaii.
-Their next album, The Long Run, is completed to reach #1.
-The album was followed by a tour of the USA.

-During the next two years, the band tours, breaking sales and attendance records to provide on for the most successful tours in music history.
+During the next two years, the band tours, breaking sales and attendance records for one of the most successful tours in music history.
 Hell Freezes Over went on to sell over 15 million copies.

-1999, the new millennium was arriving and the Eagles decided to play a New Year's Eve show opening the new Staples Center in Lo s Angeles, California.
+1999, the new millennium was arriving and the Eagles decided to play a New Year's Eve show opening the new Staples Center in Los Angeles, California.
 Later that year a four CD box set Eagles Selected Works 1972-1999 is released including highlights from that New Year's Eve show as well as hit songs throughout the bands' career.

-The Eagles soldiered on as a quartet consisting of Don Henley, Glenn Frey, Joe Walsh, and Timothy B. Schmitto tour Europe in the summer and thenreleasing The Very Best of the Eagles (2003) to achieve minor success with the single Hole in the World.
+The Eagles soldiered on as a quartet consisting of Don Henley, Glenn Frey, Joe Walsh, and Timothy B. Schmit to tour Europe in the summer and then releasing The Very Best of the Eagles (2003) two disc compilation to achieve minor success with the single Hole in the World.
 The Eagles returned with the band's seventh studio album, Long Road Out of Eden.